LudovicRocroy/test_my_function/Readme.md

 ## 📁 Project Structure

 - `src/`: Contains the Python function to deploy.
+- `push_and_deploy_my_function.py`: Script used to deploy the function as a pipeline and endpoint.
 - `.env_template`: Template for the environment configuration file.
-- `push_and_deploy_my_function.py`: Script used to deploy the function as a pipeline and endpoint.
+- `.requirements.txt`: Contains Python libraries to be included to run Python function.

 ## 🔧 Setup Instructions
-O. **Prepare environment variables**:
+0. **Preparation**:
-Install CraftAI sdk with for exemple :
+   - Install CraftAI sdk with for exemple :
      ```bash
      pip install craft-ai-sdk
      ```